-As you move into 2021, know that sharing your story and your struggles allows others to join with you in a way that deepens our bonds as a family of survivors.
+As you move into another year, know that sharing your story and your struggles allows others to join with you in a way that deepens our bonds as a family of survivors.
 Perhaps you are new to your loss and would like companionship to keep you company as you heal.
 If you would like to connect with a Peer Mentor, we can help find the right person.

 Maybe you are feeling stronger now and are ready to “pay it forward” by supporting another person with the same support you have received.
 If you have reached a point where you are ready to explore becoming a Peer Mentor, we are ready to talk with you about how this can be a healing part of your journey as well.